Do you want to know the best way to catch crappie?

 Remember that crappies are schooling fish.
 If you find one, chances are good you will find more at the same depth.

-The fancy way to do this is to buy an iBobber.
-This is a cool electronic fish finder shaped like a bobber.
-It is completely portable and wireless.
-You just drop it in the water and look at the app on your phone.
+The fancy way to do this is to buy a wireless fishfinder like the iBobber or Deeper.
+These are cool electronic fish finders shaped like a bobber.
+They are completely portable and wireless.
+You just drop them in the water and look at the app on your phone.
 It will tell you the depth, temp and show you exactly where the fish are!

-I have never used this myself but I have seen plenty of people use it on the barge.
+I don’t own one myself (yet) but I have seen plenty of people use it on the barge.
 It saves a lot of time because you get a good starting point as to what depth the fish are.

 So to sum everything up, the best way to catch crappies starts with you having the right rod and reel combination for versatility with casting and flexibility with jig movement.
 A cane pole of about 15 feet will be an added tool for your arsenal.